ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amphtml_ads/adnetwork_integration.md

 </amp-ad>
 ```

 In the above code, the `type` attribute specifies the ad network, which in this case is A9.
 The `data-*` attributes are dependent on the parameters that the Amazon's A9 server expects to deliver an ad.
 The [`a9.js`](https://github.com/ampproject/amphtml/blob/master/ads/a9.js) file shows you how the parameters are mapped to making a JavaScript call to the A9 server's URL.
-The corresponding parameters passed by the amp-ad tag are appended to the URL to return an ad.
+The corresponding parameters passed by the [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) tag are appended to the URL to return an ad.

-For instructions on creating an `amp-ad` integration, see [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).
+For instructions on creating an [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) integration, see [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).

 ## Creating a Fast Fetch integration